alkarimlalani/brightwheel-email-server/README.md

-﻿# Brightwheel Email Server
+﻿# Email Server

 ## How to install the application
-1. Clone the repo from: https://github.com/alkarimlalani/brightwheel-email-server
+1. Clone the repo from: https://github.com/alkarimlalani/email-server
 2. `cd` into the repo
 3. Run `bundle install`